derf/db-fakedisplay/README.md

 There's a public [db-infoscreen service on finalrewind.org](https://dbf.finalrewind.org/).
-You can also host your own instance if you like, see the Setup notes below.
+You can also host your own instance via carton/cpanminus or Docker if you like, see the Setup notes below.

 Dependencies